 My research focuses on eighteenth-century French literature and philosophy, with a particular interest in how "new worlds" were introduced into French and European culture from the beginning of the Age of Discovery through the Enlightenment.
 I have published a monograph on representations of America in eighteenth-century French literature, a critical edition of Lezay-Marnésia’s Letters Written from the Banks of the Ohio, an edition of Montesquieu's Spirit of Laws, a collective volume on Diderot and Posterity, and a second monograph on the concept of posterity.

 I am also the author of essays on writers and topics such as Vivant-Denon, Diderot, Voltaire, Crèvecœur, Casanova, Montesquieu, Rousseau, the Counter-Enlightenment, the literature of Francophone Louisiana, and Digital Humanities.
 My articles were published by such journals as French Studies, French Forum, Orages, Eighteenth-Century Fiction, Dix-Huitième siècle, Recherches sur Diderot et sur l’Encyclopédie, Études françaises and Eighteenth-Century Studies.
-My op-eds and book reviews have appeared in La NRF, Le Monde, Regards protestants, La Règle du Jeu, H-France, Diacritik, Fabula, and Contreligne.
+My op-eds and book reviews have appeared in Le Monde, Regards protestants, La Règle du Jeu, H-France, Diacritik, Fabula, and Contreligne.
+I regularly collaborate with la NRF, for which I cover American literature released in France.

-I am currently supervising the completion of three different projects:
+I am currently supervising the completion of two different projects:

-• A new novel dedicated to 19th-century American history and the birth of paleontology.
+• A new novel dedicated to 19th-century American history and the birth of paleontology, forthcoming in January 2026 with Éditions Denoël.

 • A book about Francis Xavier and his Japanese translator, Anjirō.